protddg-bench/protddg-bench/README.md

      - The directory KORPM contains 10 files for 10-folds cross-validation tests.
        Furtermore it contains 2 training and 2 testing files.
-The testing file are Ssym and S461.
+The testing files are Ssym and S461.
        The tests on this dataset can be performed as follow: